 This test screens for antibodies which the body develops in response to infection with HIV-2 (Human Immunodeficiency Virus 2).
 HIV-2 is a strain of HIV identified primarily in people from West Africa.
 It is spread through the transmission of blood and bodily fluids.
-Current blood screening practices in the United Stated make contraction of HIV-2 from blood transfusion or organ transplants extremely low.
+Current blood screening practices in the United States make contraction of HIV-2 from blood transfusion or organ transplants extremely low.
 Reported cases of HIV-2 in the Unites States are rare and account for .01% of all HIV cases in the last 20 years.

 Just as with HIV-1, many cases of HIV-2 display no symptoms.
 When symptoms do appear they will be similar to typical HIV-1 symptoms including fever, fatigue, weight loss and headache.